 First Steps with elementary Development

-Nearly two weeks have passed since I announced that I would be exploring development on elementary OS.
-I had more positive feedback than I expected, so thanks everybody for your awesome support!
-Since the announcement, I've been getting my feet wet with a few different elementary-related projects, and I think I'm starting to get the hang of things.
+Nearly two weeks have passed since I announced that I would explore development on elementary OS.
+I received more positive feedback than I expected, so thanks, everybody, for your awesome support!
+Since the announcement, I’ve been getting my feet wet with a few different elementary-related projects, and I think I’m starting to get the hang of things.

 Wingpanel Ayatana Indicator

-I've long been a fan of indicators, the modern replacement for Systray icons.
-Fewer apps are using Systray these days, and it has been deprecated across several desktops and toolkits.
+I’ve long been a fan of indicators, the modern replacement for Systray icons.
+Fewer apps use Systray these days, which has been deprecated across several desktops and toolkits.
 Replacing the Systray are AppIndicators (of the Ubuntu and Ayatana variety) and StatusNotifierItems.
-These have pretty wide support and are commonly used by messaging apps (Discord, Slack, Telegram) and cloud syncing apps (Dropbox, pCloud, SyncThing).
+These have pretty wide support and are commonly used by messaging apps (Discord, Slack, Telegram) and cloud-syncing apps (Dropbox, pCloud, SyncThing).

 Adding support for elementary 6 “Odin”

 With a few development library updates, the existing version of the indicator did not support the upcoming Odin release.
 After a bit of hacking and experimentation, I got the package working fully.
-Check out the above pull request in case you need to get your indicator fix.
-In a less useful update, I also refreshed the packaging for elementary 5 "Hera".
+Check out this pull request in case you need to get your indicator fix.
+In a less useful update, I also refreshed the packaging for elementary 5 “Hera.”

 Files: Tabular numbers in the file transfer dialog

-I found this issue while browsing the Bitesize Issues found in the Desktop Development section of elementary's Get Involved page.
-Tabular numbers would prevent the file transfer dialog from jumping around, which seemed like a nice improvement.
-With the referenced code example, I was able to quickly identify the needed changes and get my hands dirty with a bit of Vala.
-After a code review and a small tweak, my pull request was merged!
+I found this issue while browsing the Bitesize Issues in the Desktop Development section of elementary’s Get Involved page.
+Tabular numbers would prevent the file transfer dialog from jumping around, which seemed a nice improvement.
+With the referenced code example, I quickly identified the needed changes and got my hands dirty with a bit of Vala.
+My pull request was merged after a code review and a small tweak!

 Wingpanel Sound Indicator